- PHP Basics

 <?php $conn = new mysqli("localhost", "root", "", "codescracker"); if(!$conn->connect_errno) { $stmt = $conn->prepare("SELECT name, age FROM customer"); $stmt->execute(); $stmt->bind_result($x, $y); while($stmt->fetch()) { echo "Name: ", $x, "<BR>"; echo "Age: ", $y, "<HR>"; } } $conn->close(); ?>

-The output produced by above PHP example on fetch() function, is shown in the snapshot given below:
+The output produced by the above PHP example using the fetch() function is shown in the snapshot given below:

-That is, the result fetched into the bound variables, that are $x and $y.
+That is, the result fetched into the bound variables is $x and $y.

-Note - The prepare() is used to prepare an SQL statement before its execution on the MySQL database, in object-oriented style, to avoid SQL injection.
+Note: The prepare() function is used to prepare an SQL statement before its execution on the MySQL database in object-oriented style, to avoid SQL injection.

-Note - The execute() is used to execute a prepared statement on the MySQL database, in object-oriented style.
+Note: The execute() function is used to execute a prepared statement on the MySQL database in object-oriented style.

-Note - The bind_result() is used to bind variables to a prepared statement for result storage, in object-oriented style.
+Note: The bind_result() function is used to bind variables to a prepared statement for result storage in object-oriented style.

 PHP fetch() Syntax

-The syntax of fetch() function in PHP, is:
+The syntax of the fetch() function in PHP is:

 $mysqli_stmt -> fetch()